jftuga/universe/parse_centos7_server_install.md

 - semanage port -a -t http_port_t -p tcp 4040 **don't do this in production**
 - firewall-cmd --reload
 - firewall-cmd --zone=public --list-all (to view all open ports)
+- iptables -S (to view all firewall rules)
 - systemctl enable nginx  (start nginix when system boots)

 - To allow nginx to connect to the prox_pass services: